rossunger/ThemeEditor/README.md

 ### Troubleshooting
 - if you're changing variables and they're not updating in your scene, make sure the active theme in the ThemeEditor is the same as the Theme applied to your scene.
-- if you're trying to add a texture variable but it's not working, its because i haven't implemented textures yet